hocuscodus/qed-lang/_tutorial/15-concurrency.md

 You can use your class as a call to if you want a synchronous process.

-You can embed it into any number of wrapper classes as calls.
-The sync/async rules still apply.
+You can embed your own wrapper into any number of enclosing wrapper classes as calls.
+The sync/async rules will still apply.
+{: .notice--info}